chi-rb/chi-cloud/README.md

 ## How to manage contexts?

-Contexts are the cloud locations, you will have a default local one running using a xhyve vm for local development, and you can add as many remote one as you like to connect to remote providers like AWS.
+Contexts are the cloud locations, you will have a default local one running using a XHYVE VM for local development, and you can add as many remote one as you like to connect to remote providers like AWS.

 Each context file saves all the settings needed by that context in the form of simple shell variables.